MatrixEditor/dementor/docs/source/config/llmnr.rst

 .. py:attribute:: Ignore
     :type: list[str | dict]

+    Specifies a list of hosts to be blacklisted.
+For additional context, see :attr:`Globals.Ignore`.
+    When this attribute is defined, it overrides the global blacklist configuration.
+    If not explicitly set, this attribute has no effect.
-    A list of hosts to blacklist.
-Please refer to :attr:`Globals.Ignore` for more information.
-If defined here, the global blacklist will be ignored.
-This setting will be ignored if not defined.
-For a detailed explanation of how this rule will be applied, refer to :class:`BlacklistConfigMixin`.
+    For a comprehensive explanation of how the blacklist is applied, refer to :class:`BlacklistConfigMixin`.

 .. py:attribute:: AnswerTo
     :type: list[str | dict]

-    A list of hosts to respond to.
-Please refer to :attr:`Globals.AnswerTo` for more information.
-If defined here, the global whitelist will be ignored.
-This setting will be ignored if not defined.
-For a detailed explanation of how this rule will be applied, refer to :class:`WhitelistConfigMixin`.
+    Defines a list of hosts to which responses should be sent.
+    See :attr:`Globals.AnswerTo` for more information.
+    When specified, this attribute takes precedence over the global whitelist.
+    If omitted, the global configuration remains in effect.
+    For detailed behavior and usage, refer to :class:`WhitelistConfigMixin`.

 Python Config
 -------------

 .. py:class:: llmnr.LLMNRConfig

+    Defines the configuration for the `[llmnr]` section in the TOML file.
-    Configuration class for its Toml counterpart section.
-It uses :class:`WhitelistConfigMixin` and :class:`BlacklistConfigMixin`, which results in two extra fields in this class.
-Refer to those classes for more information.
+    This class extends both :class:`WhitelistConfigMixin` and :class:`BlacklistConfigMixin`, introducing two additional fields.
+Refer to the respective mixins for a detailed explanation of their functionality.

     .. py:attribute:: llmnr_answer_name
+        :type: Optional[str]
         :value: None
-        :type: Optional[str]

         *Corresponds to* :attr:`LLMNR.AnswerName`

+        Specifies a custom name to use in spoofed LLMNR responses.
-        Note that the default value here is ``None`` to disable spoofed answer names.
+        The default value is ``None``, which disables spoofed answer names.

 Default Configuration